 We never heard the term “mugging”.
 We didn’t seem to have much crime at all, or maybe that’s just because we didn’t hear about it as much (from the media).

 We lived through the sixties and were part of a great music revolution.
-Fashion changed faster than our chips getting cold.
-We witnessed history being made as man landed on the moon.
+Fashion was changing faster than our tea getting cold.
+We saw history being made as man landed on the moon (?)
 In the seventies we got decimalisation, how much easier is that?

-We’ve seen the introduction of calculators, mobile phones, the Internet, and lots more.
+We’ve seen the introduction of colour TV, calculators, mobile phones, the Internet, and lots more.
 It’s all history now of course, but …..

 To Everyone Over Sixty …..